There is only one purpose for every email you ever send: for the email to be opened and avoid spam filters.

 And that is true of your prospective clients too.

 Quite easily, actually.
-You may have thought you need to be some kind of tech guru to use complicated HTML or the likes, but what makes an email signature truly a piece of art, and more importantly, a power marketing and sales tool, is a signature generator, and one of them is Wisestamp.
+You may have thought you need to be some kind of tech guru to use complicated HTML.
+However, what makes an email signature truly a piece of art, and more importantly, a powerful marketing and sales tool, is a signature generator, and one of them is Wisestamp.

-All you have to do, is add the necessary details and the generator spits out a signature that works with other third parties like Gmail, Outlook, Macbook and others.
+All you have to do is add the necessary contact information and the generator spits out a signature that works with other third-party email service providers like Gmail, Microsoft Outlook, Macbook and others.
 Your new signature can work with any other service if you get the HTML version of it, but that incurs a cost.

 The dashboard of Wisestamp.
-It takes a few seconds to generate a professional email signature.
+It takes a few seconds to generate a professional email address signature.

-Weigh it up; if you use email a lot and impressing recipients with a professional email address signature will help secure more business, paying for an email signature generating service will be worth it.
+If you use your email account often and impressing recipients with a professional email address signature will help secure more business, paying for an email signature generating service will be worth it.

 - Keep it consistent with your brand

-- Personalise the email address for every purpose
+- Personalise the professional email account for every purpose

-Have any tips we missed?
+Have any ideas on how to create a professional email address that we may have missed?
 Share in a comment below!